AdobeDocs/analytics-platform.es-ES/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

    This action will remove the rows from the table and apply a table filter.-->

-### Aplicar un filtro simple o avanzado a una tabla
+### Aplicación de filtros simples o avanzados a una tabla

 Para filtrar datos en tablas de forma libre: